robert-chiniquy/display-pure-egui-texture/README.md

 ![image of texture on native](./native.png "Egui Texture on native")

 This window has the dimensions of the texture, 2048x64.
-The clear color may be affecting it, but you can clearly see the characters Egui generates.

 ## Rendered on web